godkingjay/LeetCode/Medium/967. Numbers With Same Consecutive Differences/README.md

 ```
 Output: [151,159,262,373,404,484,515,595,626,737,840,848,951,959]
 ```
-- Notice that some number of *two consecutive digits* has the same first digit but different second digit.
+- Notice that some number has *consecutive digits* that has the same first digit but different second digit.
 Numbers such as:
     - `[151,159]`
     - `[404,484]`
     - `[840,848]`